sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   On image upgrade, if that involves carrying config over, either these created files need to be carried along or run this command in the new image for all kube-only features.

-#### config feature uninstall <name>
-   Removes the corresponding .service file, associated bash scripts.
-It does not affect the corresponding entries in FEATURE table from both CONFIG-DB & STATE-DB.

 ### show kubernetes